 "These pieces are full of space yet dense with a particularly modern dread.
 At times, to draw us closer, she plays a few reverberant guitar notes.
 Otherwise, it’s chirruping wildfowl, water, bass of indeterminate origin and always, the anxiety-inducing purr, buzz and whine of electricity.
 It is the soundtrack of psychosis for Chuck in Better Call Saul and a metaphor for the low-humming knowing that there’s no escape, not even in nature."

-THE GUARDIAN on I Had Myself A Nuclear Spring
+THE GUARDIAN AUSTRALIA on I Had Myself A Nuclear Spring

 Kate Carr's one of the most artful field recordings-based artists I've come across, though even describing her in such a manner verges on misrepresentation.
 Yes, field recordings do play a central part in her creations, but they constitute only one part of the elements she works with.
 A typical Carr piece presents a delicately rendered balance between real-world and musical sounds, such that the former works hand-in-hand with the latter to produce a musical composition more than soundscape.

 TEXTURA on It Was A Time Of Laboured Metaphors

 This tape is a travelogue for sure, but one that uses what already exists to journey somewhere that hasn’t been mapped yet.
 Marc Masters of THE OUT DOOR on It Was A Time Of Laboured Metaphors